Ed Khayat

-Edward Michel Khayat (September 14, 1935 – December 6, 2024) was an American professional football player and coach in the National Football League (NFL).
+Edward Michel Khayat (/ˈkaɪjæt/ KY-yat; September 14, 1935 - December 6, 2024) was an American professional football player and coach in the National Football League (NFL).
 He spent 10 years as a player (117 game total) and 25 as a coach.
 He was a starting defensive tackle for the champion Philadelphia Eagles in the 1960 NFL Championship Game and later their head coach in 1971 and 1972.
 He is a member of six Halls of Fame.
 He also served on the Former Players Board of Directors of the National Football League Players Association (NFLPA).

 High school

 Khayat attended Moss Point High School in Moss Point, Mississippi, from 1949 to 1953, where he lettered in football (2), basketball (3), and baseball (3).

 College

 In 1953, Khayat attended Millsaps College, where he lettered in football and basketball.
 In 1954, he won the Mississippi Golden Gloves Heavyweight Championship (novice class).

 Also in 1954, he won a scholarship to Perkinston Junior College (Mississippi Gulf Coast Community College), where he lettered in football and basketball.

 In 1955, he was awarded a scholarship to Tulane University where he lettered in football (2) and baseball (1).
 He was elected to the All-Time Tulane Green Wave football team in 1979 and the Tulane Green Wave football All-Century Team in 1993.